tyler-paulson/resume/README.md

 OS X, Photoshop, Illustrator, InDesign, HTML, CSS, JavaScript, PHP, Sass, jQuery, WordPress and Git.

 **Familiarity with:**
-Ubuntu, Apache, After Effects, React, Stripe API, MailChimp / Mandrill API, Vimeo API, and Google Analytics.
+Ubuntu, Apache, After Effects, React, Stripe API, MailChimp API, Vimeo API, and Google Analytics.

 ## Volunteer

 05.2008–Present
-**Communication / Technology Coordinator**
 **In Deed And Truth Ministries**
 *Tonj, South Sudan*
 Responsible for the majority of the ministry's communication and technology needs.
 Have traveled to rural South Sudan three times to work directly with the team on the ground.